Pinggy-io/pinggy_website/content/blog/ssh_reverse_tunnelling.md

 ssh -R 8080:localhost:3000 user@remote-server.com
 ```

-In this example, any traffic to `remote-server.com:8080` will be forwarded to port `3000` on your local machine, allowing a user on the remote server to access your locally hosted service.
+In this example, any traffic to `remote-server.com:8080` will be forwarded to port `3000` on your local machine, allowing a user to connect to the remote server to access your locally hosted service.

-## How to Set Up SSH Reverse Tunneling:
+## How to Set Up SSH Reverse Tunneling

 Setting up SSH reverse tunneling allows you to securely forward traffic from a remote server back to your local machine.
 The steps may vary depending on your operating system.
 Here's a guide for **Linux**, **macOS**, and **Windows**.